SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Why Robot?
 ----------

-What makes Robot Framework an ideal acceptance testing framework for Salesforce?

-* Human readable test cases: Robot uses a *domain-specific language*, or DSL, for testing in a browser.
-A DSL takes a complex set of instructions and presents them in a human-readable language.
-With robot, instead of writing elaborate code for your test cases, you use basic, digestible keywords that don't require code syntax or functions.
-* Test cases use keywords: Robot helps circumvent the actual writing of code (or, more accurately, writing as much code as previously required) by relying on reuseable keywords.
-* Libraries provide keywords: Salesforce has a comprehensive standard library of robot keywords created specifically to anticipate the needs of testers.

 Existing testing tools like Apex and Jest are good for writing unit tests and low-level integration tests.
 However, it can be difficult to separate the intent of the test, and the features being tested, from the implementation of the test when using those tools.

-Here's how robot was designed specifically to address problems associated with writing high-level acceptance tests using technology designed for unit and integration tests.
+Robot was designed specifically to address problems associated with writing high-level acceptance tests using technology designed for unit and integration tests, making it an ideal acceptance testing framework for Salesforce.
+Here's why:

-* Tests are written as a sequence of keywords that together form a domain-specific language tailored to testing Salesforce applications.
+* Human readable test cases: Robot test cases are designed to be easily understood by all stakeholders of a project, such as a product manager, scrum master, doc writer, and so on.
+It does this by utilizing a domain-specific language built upon reusable keywords.
 In the previous example, ``Salesforce Insert``, ``Salesforce Get`` and ``Should be equal`` are all keywords.
-* Keywords allow implementation details to be hidden from the test.
-In the previous example, a new Contact is created with the ``Salesforce Insert`` keyword without the user seeing all the steps required to make an API call to create a Contact.
-* Robot organizes keywords into libraries, which provides a simple and effective method to organize and share keywords between tests and projects.
+* Libraries provide keywords: Robot organizes keywords into libraries, which provides a simple and effective method to organize and share keywords between tests and projects.
+Additionally, CumulusCI comes with a comprehensive standard library of Robot keywords created specifically to anticipate the needs of testers.
 In the previous example, when you define ``Salesforce.robot`` as a resource, it automatically pulls in dozens of Salesforce-specific keywords.
-* Robot tests can be easily read and understood by all stakeholders of a project, such as a product manager, scrum master, doc writer, and so on, not solely by the person who wrote the test.
+* Elaborate processes are hidden: Keywords allow implementation details to be hidden from the test.
+In the previous example, a new ``Contact`` record is created with the ``Salesforce Insert`` keyword without the user seeing all the steps required to make an API call to create a ``Contact`` record.

 Robot & CumulusCI
 -----------------

-CumulusCI's integration with robot builds automated acceptance test scenarios useful to Salesforce projects, such as:
+CumulusCI's integration with Robot supports automated acceptance test scenarios useful to Salesforce projects, such as:

 * Browser testing with Selenium
 * API-only tests interacting with the Salesforce REST, Bulk, and Tooling APIs
 * Complex org automation via CumulusCI
 * Combinations of all of the above

-The ability to create rich, single-file acceptance tests that interact with CumulusCI's project-specific automation, Salesforce's APIs, and the Salesforce UI in a browser is the most exciting feature of the integration with robot.
-Robot also makes it easy to automate even complex regression scenarios and tests for edge-case bugs just by writing robot test suites, and with no need to change project automation in the ``cumulusci.yml`` file.
+The ability to create rich, single-file acceptance tests that interact with CumulusCI's project-specific automation, Salesforce's APIs, and the Salesforce UI in a browser is the most exciting feature of the integration with Robot.
+Robot also makes it easy to automate even complex regression scenarios and tests for edge-case bugs just by writing Robot test suites, and with no need to change project automation in the ``cumulusci.yml`` file.

 Custom Tasks
 ^^^^^^^^^^^^

-CumulusCI integrates robot via custom tasks.
+CumulusCI integrates Robot via custom tasks.
 The most common task is named ``robot``, but other tasks also make use of Robot Framework.
 Like with any task, you can get documentation and a list of arguments with the ``cci task info`` command.
 For example, ``cci task info robot_libdoc`` displays documentation for the ``robot_libdoc`` task.

 Robot tasks include:

-* ``robot``: Runs one or more robot tests.
+* ``robot``: Runs one or more Robot tests.
 * ``robot_libdoc``: Runs the `libdoc <http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#library-documentation-tool-libdoc>`_ command, which creates an HTML file with documentation for all the keywords that are passed to it.
 * ``robot_testdoc``: Runs the `testdoc <http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#test-data-documentation-tool-testdoc>`_ command, which creates an HTML file with documentation for one or more test cases.
-* ``robot_lint``: Runs the static analysis tool `rflint <https://github.com/boakley/robotframework-lint/>`_, which can validate robot tests against a set of rules related to code quality.
+* ``robot_lint``: Runs the static analysis tool `rflint <https://github.com/boakley/robotframework-lint/>`_, which can validate Robot tests against a set of rules related to code quality.

 Custom Keywords